-Catawba Shelter Guardian is a student service club affiliated with Shelter Guardians, Inc., a local non-profit organization to the welfare of the homeless animals housed at the Rowan County animal Shelter.
-Club activities include volunteering at Shelter Adoption Fairs, Rabies Clinics, and campus events to educate interested students in all aspects of animal welfare.
-Membership is by application/interview, good academic standing, and a passionate commitment to care for animals.
-Membership is limited to 25 students.
+Catawba Shelter Guardians is a student service club affiliated with Shelter Guardians, Inc., a local non-profit organization dedicated to the welfare of the homeless animals temporarily housed at the Rowan County Animal Shelter.
+Club activities include volunteering at Shelter Adoption Events, Rabies Clinics, Campus Pet Drives, and educational meetings about all aspects of animal welfare.
+Membership is by application/interview, academic standing of 2.9, or above and a passionate commitment to our Shelter animals.
+Membership limited to 20 students.